j-morano/runner/README.md

 train.py --model resnet --learning-rate 0.3 --epochs 16
 # Notice that 0.1 is always combined with 8, 0.2 with 12 and 0.3 with 16.
 ```

+## Other options:

+- `--dry-runner`: Print the commands that would be executed without actually executing them.
+- `--runners`: Number of commands to run in parallel.
+- `--bg-runner`: Run the commands in the background.